Icertis Customer Profile: Central City Concern

 With the new software in place, Central City Concern can streamline the contracting process, making better use of employee time and budgets.
 Being able to demonstrate fiscal responsibility helps to ensure continued access to federal funds and an uninterrupted commitment to fulfilling the nonprofit’s mission.

-ICM has completely changed how Central City Concern approaches contracts and obligation management.
+ICI has completely changed how Central City Concern approaches contracts and obligation management.
 In addition to accelerating the process, it can fully track contract history and expiry.

 The organization has set up automatic alerts for end-dates on funding agreements, which allows stakeholders to go to funders sooner.